Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 To make a system truly 100% redundant, you need:

-• Active data replication in real-time
+• Active real-time data replication

 • Automated failover mechanisms

-• Regular tests of failover scenarios
+• Regular testing of failover scenarios

-• Staff familiar with both environments
+• Staff who know both environments

-The 70% Rule
+The 70% rule

-Here's the pragmatic approach:
+Here comes the pragmatic approach:

 70% capacity within 30 minutes protects more revenue than 100% capacity after 48 hours.